 Check Your Smoke and Carbon Monoxide Detectors

 Do not let cold air in or out of your house because it can make it hard to breathe.
+This might be a bit difficult if you live in a small house, because of the limited space for air to circulate.
 Your home might have a lot of carbon dioxide and other gases that are bad for you.
 Sometimes these gases can cause fires.
 It is best to check your smoke detectors and carbon dioxide monitor if you think there might be a leak.
 If the battery goes dead, take it out.

 Clear Snow and Ice From Your Roof and Trees

 During winter, you must clean the snow.
 Wet snow can form in trees and cause them to snap.
 If it is on your roof, it can cause damage to the roof and guttering.
 To avoid icicles on your gutters, make sure that they are clean.
 You can also use a telescopic rake to sweep away the snow from roofs.
 For large debris, consult roof specialists who will climb up to remove it with care because they can be hit by anything on the ground if not careful.

 Prepare for Winter Storms

 Winter has cold rain, ice, and snow.
 Prepare before the winter storm comes.
 Store batteries in your flashlight just in case the power goes out.
 Put solar radios inside to stay updated on the weather even if your phone is not connected to it.
 Make sure tools are clean and ready to use by storing them nearby when possible, so they are easy to get during a storm or other emergency.